snigo/color/README.md

 This library partually comply with CSS Color spec, it uses the same Bradford adaptation method with default D65 white point for sRGB and D50 white point for Lab (also used by Adobe products), it parses all the possible color notations defined in the spec including CSS named colors, but it also has few important differences:
 1. contrast function in this library doesn't floor (truncate) the result, but mathematically rounds it, so contrast value `4.4954` will be correctly shown as `4.5`, however `contrast.validate` function will not validate such contrast as valid according to WCAG2.0 requirements.
 2. parser of this library additionally **allows** mixed absolute and relative values like so: `rgb(50% 123 25% / .5)`, which is not valid syntax according to CSS Color spec.
-3. `mix` and `mixLab` functions of the library work completely different from `mix-color` CSS function with semi-transparent colors.
-Our approach is layering colors on top of each other with given alpha channel value and their approach is rather amount of color you want to mix:
+3. `mix` and `mixLab` functions of the library work different from `mix-color` CSS function with semi-transparent colors.
+Our approach is layering colors on top of each other, also known as alpha blending and their approach is linear interpolation (aka lerp) between two colors:
 ```js
 /**
  * If you put tansparent color on top of green the result will still be green